Nobel Prize-Winning Economist Says Bitcoin 'Ought to be Outlawed' - Slashdot

 What is it backed by?
 Precious metals are rare enough plus they can be used for other purposes.
 Cash is backed by governments and banks.
 Stocks / bonds have value based on the worth of the company, cash flow and future earnings.
 All three of these are covered under financial laws.
 Are they perfect - certainly not since we've seen prices of metals fluctuate, currency manipulated, and stocks/bonds devalued by poor decisions.

 Bitcoin is backed by nothing.
-Its only purpose is to avoid detection in order to
+Its only purpose is to avoid detection in order to purchase illegal goods and services.
+It's accepted in almost no legitimate business establishment.
+Its "value" fluctuates wildly for no reason.
+Once lost it cannot be recovered.
+At least cash can be found and used.

+Re:Yes it's a scam, but it does have a purpose (Score:4, Insightful)

 You really don't have a clue.